-Students learn skills in the areas of basic network cabling, network security, wireless implementation and advanced routing and design.
+In this one-year NYSED Approved Program (see page 3), students learn skills in the areas of basic network cabling, network security, wireless implementation and advanced routing and design.
 Students work independently as they acquire the skills necessary to become CISCO certified.
 Students need to develop and demonstrate strong personal time-management skills and problem-solving skills.